-This Hominy Tortilla recipe adds some canned hominy to a simple corn tortilla recipe to make tortillas that taste like they were made from fresh corn.
+Adding hominy to a simple corn tortilla recipe makes them taste like they were made from fresh corn.
 And they are easy to make once you learn one simple trick.

 I almost threw out the Hominy Tortilla dough in frustration because it kept sticking to the plastic wrap or waxed paper when I was shaping the tortillas.
 I tried rolling.
 I tried use the tortilla press.
 Stick Stick Stick!